Create a high-availability database cluster

 At the storage layer, Aurora always protects your data by replicating it six ways across three AZs.
 However, if you did not add Aurora Replicas to the cluster, you will have to wait for Aurora to create a new replacement primary instance for you when a failure is detected, which may take longer.

-This tutorial will use Amazon Aurora with MySQL compatibility.
+This tutorial will use Amazon Aurora with MySQL compatibility, but you can follow a similar process for the PostgreSQL edition.
 You will create an Aurora Cluster via the Amazon RDS Management Console, add an Aurora Replica, test a failover scenario, and then terminate the tutorial environment.

 This tutorial is not within the free tier and will cost less than $1 provided you follow the steps in the tutorial and terminate resources at the end of the tutorial.